dreftymac/awesome-yaml/README.md

 * Most developers who use it had a negative first-impression of the format, usually because of the syntax.
 * Some dislike the fact that YAML depends on indentation for specifying scope.
 * Some consider YAML to be superfluous: "XML and JSON fit the bill nicely enough".
+* Some have either never heard of YAML or are intimidated by the fact that it is not as famous as JSON or XML.

 ## Specification